Bochasanwasi Akshar Purushottam Swaminarayan Sanstha

 The philosophy of BAPS is centred on the doctrine of Akshar-Purushottam Upasana, in which followers worship Swaminarayan as God, or Purushottam, and his choicest devotee, Gunatitanand Swami, as Akshar.
 As of 2024, BAPS has 44 shikharbaddha mandirs and more than 1,300 mandirs worldwide that facilitate practice of this doctrine by allowing followers to offer devotion to the murtis of Swaminarayan, Gunatitanand Swami, and their successors.
 BAPS mandirs also feature activities to foster culture and youth development.
 Many devotees view the mandir as a place for transmission of Hindu values and their incorporation into daily routines, family life, and careers.

+BAPS strictly separates men and women, including in temple activities and building entrances, and outside activities.